Tempo-Semiconductor/tscs42xx_linux_module/README.md

 4.9

-Directions:
+Raspberry Pi Module Build/Install Directions:

+1. Install Kernel Headers

+$ sudo apt-get install raspberrypi-kernel-headers

-1. Build Modules and overlay
+2. Build Modules and overlay

 $ ./build.sh

-2. Install Modules and overlay
+3. Install Modules and overlay

 $ sudo ./install.sh

-3. Open /boot/config.txt
+4. Open /boot/config.txt

 $ sudo vi /boot/config.txt

-4. At the bottom of the file you will see the following:
+5. At the bottom of the file you will see the following:

 dtparam=audio=on

-5. Comment it out using # so it appears as the following:
+6. Comment it out using # so it appears as the following:

 #dtparam=audio=on

-6. Enable the tempo sound card by adding the following:
+7. Enable the tempo sound card by adding the following:

 dtoverlay=rpi-tscs42xx-overlay

-7. Save and exit vi and reboot
+8. Save and exit vi and reboot